-- After the first stage of the Chuunin exams in Naruto, Proctor Ibiki explained that there were two members of the test takers who served as cheating fodder for the others, which several shinobi noticed, but Naruto was not among them.
+- After the first stage of the Chuunin exams in Naruto, Proctor Ibiki explains that there are two members of the test takers who served as cheating fodder for the others, which several shinobi noticed, but Naruto is not among them.
 However, once Ibiki explains this, Naruto acts as if he figured it out halfway through.

 - In Pretty Cure All Stars DX 3, Cure Marine and Cure Rhythm start panicking when Cure White, Cure Egret, Cure Mint, Cure Aqua, and Cure Berry start taunting Freezer and Frozen.
 When it turns out that their taunting leads the two to freeze the water they were trapped around, Marine instantly declares that it was a great plan and she knew it all along.
 The others don't buy it.